-Turnover comprises the fair value of rents received or receivable for the provision of accommodation in the ordinary course of the company's activities.
-Turnover is shown net of sales/value added tax, returns, rebates, rent free periods offered to tenants and discounts.
-Rent free periods are amortised over the whole lease period.
+Turnover comprises the fair value of the consideration received or receivable for the provision of services in the ordinary course of the Company's activities.
+Turnover is shown net of sales/value added tax, returns, rebates and discounts.

 The Company recognises revenue when: